 Thom has worked to solve this problem by joining his colleagues in introducing the bipartisan SAFER Act, which reauthorizes, strengthens, and extends the Sexual Assault Forensic Registry program in an effort to help reduce the national rape kit backlog.
-The SAFER Act became law in 2018.

 Fighting against human trafficking and sex abuse

 It is estimated that upwards of 18,000 people, primarily women and children, are trafficked in the United States every year, with North Carolina ranked in the top 10 among all states.
 Victims are coerced into the sex trade or forced labor, robbing them of their most basic freedoms.

 Thom has worked across the aisle to combat human trafficking, supporting bipartisan legislation like the Justice for Victims of Trafficking Act, which was signed into law by President Obama.
 The bipartisan law gives law enforcement vital tools they need to bring down human traffickers and the criminal organizations that enable their heinous activities.
 It also provides victims with assistance and provides states with grant funding to develop and implement child abuse investigation and prosecution programs.